One tap. One voice. A patient friend who already knows them.

 DailyHelper is a voice-first AI companion built for one person.
 It is not a generic chatbot.
 Every companion is configured with your parent's real information: the names of their grandchildren, the medications they take, the doctor they see on Tuesdays, the stories they love to tell.
 When they talk to it, it responds like someone who knows them.

 It is not a medical device.
 It does not replace a doctor, a lawyer, or a family member.
-When a conversation touches on something it should not handle, it says so.
-It tells your parent to call the right person, by name.
+When a conversation touches on something it should not handle, it says so, and it tells your parent to call the right person, by name.

 How Setup Works